DUNE-DAQ/nanorc/docs/README.md

 * `"getenv"` is replaced with the actual value of the environment variable, throwing a Python exception if it is unset
 * `"getenv:<default value>"` is replaced with the actual value of the environment variable if it is set, with `<default value>` used if it is unset
-* `"getenv_ifset"` is replaced with the actual value of the environment variable if it is set, otherwise doesn't set this variable
+* `"getenv_ifset"` is replaced with the actual value of the environment variable if it is set, otherwise nanorc doesn't set this variable
 * If a host is provided as `localhost` or `127.0.0.1`, the result of the Python call `socket.gethostname` is used in its place
 * `{APP_NAME}` is replaced by the app key name by nanorc
 * `{CMD_FAC}` and `{INFO_SVC}` are replaced by their corresponding environment value